hugoslv/wolverino/README.md

 ## Sewing the elastic armbands
 From the multiple options to attach the Wolverino claw to your arm, we chose to create elastic bands, one for the hand and another for the forearm.
 You can do it yourself or have this made externally, but the process is pretty simple (as described bellow).

-### Step 1: Prevent the edge from shredding
+### Step 1: Elastic strip preparation
-On each edge of the elastic strip, roll a small portion inwards and stitch it in place to prevent shredding.
+On each edge of the elastic strip, roll a small portion inwards and stitch it in place.
+This helps both prevent the edge from shredding and the straps from sliding too easily through the buckles.
+The result should be as follows:

 <img src="https://github.com/hugoslv/wolverino/blob/master/photos/ShredPrevention.JPG">